janosch314/GWFish/docs/source/tutorials/tutorial_170817.md

 ## What we want to do

-We will study a GW170817-like signal, as would be seen by LGWA plus Einstein Telescope.
+We will study a GW170817-like signal, as would be seen by a network of Einstein Telescope and two Cosmic Explorers.
-The Fisher matrix approach can give us estimates of the overall SNR it would have, as well as the errors in the estimates of the signal parameters.
+GWFish can give us estimates of the overall SNR it would have, as well as the errors in the estimates of the signal parameters.

 ## Population file